 Phlebotomy Technicians work directly with patients; they are the human face of the laboratory.
 They are responsible for drawing blood samples from patients as instructed by physicians or other health care professionals.

 The Phlebotomy Technician Course at BAMA Institute consists of two segments: a classroom segment and a clinical externship.

-The classroom segment consists of 60 hours of both lectures and practical instruction delivered in a classroom setting.
+The classroom segment consists of 60-hours of both lectures and practical instruction delivered in a classroom setting or in a hybrid format (online and hands-on, in-person labs).
 This segment is designed to provide both a theoretical foundation as well as hands-on training in venipuncture and skin puncture procedures.

 During the Phlebotomy Technician Course you’ll learn: